UtsvGrg/AP_TankStars-GameClone/README.md

 # Introduction

-The following showcases glimpse of a clone of the mobile game ‘Tank Stars’, recreated using LibGdx and Box2D Physics Engine, employing important OOPs such as:
+The following showcases glimpse of a clone of the mobile game ‘Tank Stars’, recreated using LibGdx and Scene2D Engine, employing important OOPs such as:

 - Inheritance & Interfaces
 - Encapsulation